FINDING YOUR PLACE IN THE AIR FORCE

 THE ASVAB IS JUST THE BEGINNING.

-1. How long does my score last?
+1. How long does my ASVAB score last?

 ASVAB scores are valid for up to two years after the date of testing.